 By harnessing rapid advances in technology and the latest climate science, we will accelerate our understanding of the local to global impacts of permafrost thaw and provide essential data to inform climate solutions.

 Locations of all eddy covariance towers in the Arctic-boreal region (open symbols).
-Permafrost Pathways is increasing the coverage of sites that measure both CO2 and CH4 and that run year-round to fill critical gaps and reduce uncertainty in Arctic carbon estimates (Permafrost Pathways supported towers shown in yellow, other year-round towers shown in blue).
+Permafrost Pathways is expanding the coverage of year-round sites that measure both CO2 and CH4 to fill critical gaps and reduce uncertainty in Arctic carbon estimates (supported towers shown in yellow, other year-round towers shown in blue).
 The base layer (light to dark green) shows the level of representativeness (good to poor) of the current tower network.
 Map by Greg Fiske / Woodwell Climate Research Center